StrangeGirlMurph/Facial-Landmark-Detection/README.md

 # Working-Area
 ## Questions
-+ Do we really have to name the files
++ Do we really have to name the files according to the notes on the slides?

 ## Ideas
-+ Simulate rotation of face.
++ Simulate the rotation of the faces.

 ## Notes
 + The test dataset doesn't include labels for the data.